FAQ Page SEO Audit Tool

 Decide which page should own the topic, then use internal links instead of repeating the same answer everywhere.

-Strengthen schema readiness and next-step links
+Strengthen honest schema support and next-step links

 Frequently asked questions